maelfabien/maelfabien.github.io/_pages/bgd.md

 [MapReduce](https://maelfabien.github.io/bigdata/MapReduce) : MapReduce is a programming paradigm that allows to process a large amount of data by initially splitting the data into blocks, sending the blocks to different clusters to perform operations, and aggregating the results.

+[HDFS](https://maelfabien.github.io/bigdata/HDFS) : HDFS stands for Hadoop Distributed File System.
+It is a sub-project of Hadoop.
+HDFS lets you connect nodes contained within clusters over which data files are distributed, overall being fault-tolerant.

 <br>